AccardoNull/Raytracer/README.md

 A raytracer that generates objects and applies visual effects, sample input files included.

 Example Usage:
-- In Command Prompt/PowerShell, navigate to the directory where raytrace.cpp is.
+- In CMD/PowerShell, navigate to the directory where raytrace.cpp is.

 - Compile: cl raytrace.cpp /FeRayTracer.exe